 Big Acts + Big Dreams Come to Life at Capitol Centre

-In this Northeastern Ontario mission, I set out to discover the Capitol Centre in North Bay--reputable for its BIG name and for hosting BIG name acts.
-I’ll admit after delving in to this venue, I feel as though I’ve missed something over the years.
+In this Northeastern Ontario mission, I set out to discover the Capitol Centre in North Bay–reputable for its BIG name and for hosting BIG name acts.
+I’ll admit after delving into this venue, I feel as though I’ve missed something over the years.
 My staycations to North Bay as a Northerner were motivated by the selection of shopping and dining out experiences.
 This is all good, but from here on in, I’ll be squeezing in a live act or concert, maybe a Sunday cinema, or taking a tour of the featured exhibit in the WKP Kennedy Gallery.

 Big Beginnings

-Nearly, 88 years ago the Famous Players Corporation purchased the near-doomed prize building from Louis Tanenbaum, a Sturgeon Falls business man.
-Its official grand opening was June 1st, 1929 - I really can’t believe I knew nothing about this place, and was even more surprised to learn of its role in giving Roy Thompson his footing in his communications empire.
+Nearly, 88 years ago the Famous Players Corporation purchased the near-doomed prize building from Louis Tanenbaum, a Sturgeon Falls businessman.
+Its official grand opening was June 1st, 1929—I really can’t believe I knew nothing about this place, and was even more surprised to learn of its role in giving Roy Thompson his footing in his communications empire.

-The golden history of the Capitol Centre, claims home as the very birth place for Canada’s wealthiest media mogul and his legendary communications business.
+The golden history of the Capitol Centre, claims home as the very birthplace for Canada’s wealthiest media mogul and his legendary communications business.
 Had Thomson not established his first radio station inside Capitol Centre, one could argue Roy Thomson Hall may never have come to be.

-Thomson grew up in Toronto, graduated from business school, held several jobs at different times, one of which was selling radios.
+Thomson grew up in Toronto, graduated from business school, and held several jobs at different times, one of which was selling radios.
 However, he found selling radios to be difficult because the only district left for him to work in was Northern Ontario.
 In order to give his potential customers something to listen to, he undertook to establish a radio station housed in the Capitol Theatre, called CFCH.
 He officially went on the air in 1931.

 Big Stars